 ultimately, email marketing spend falls into three buckets: technology, creative and data:

-any email marketing tool accounts for a large portion of email marketing expenses. it’s not advisable to send marketing emails from a personal email account. under the can-spam act, marketers are required to provide an easy way for recipients to opt out of future emails. personal accounts do not provide the ability to opt out with a single click.
+any email marketing tool accounts for a large portion of email marketing expenses, however, some business also use tools such as anemail validation apito avoid bounces and ensure a high delivery percentage. it’s not advisable to send marketing emails from a personal email account. under the can-spam act, marketers are required to provide an easy way for recipients to opt out of future emails. personal accounts do not provide the ability to opt out with a single click.

 fortunately, there aremany email marketing platforms availableat various price points, with most offering free trials. some examples include: